Blaine Holt to Newsmax: UK Has 'Gone Rogue' Amid Ukraine-Russia Peace Talks

 "The bottom line is that Russia absolutely has to get back into the world economy, get access to markets like Europe," Holt said.
 "And Europe, honestly, needs access to that cheap Russian gas so they can reindustrialize themselves."

-Holt suggested that President Trump's diplomatic efforts could be crucial in pushing Russia toward a peace deal.
+Holt suggested that Trump's diplomatic efforts could be crucial in pushing Russia toward a peace deal.

 "There's a lot of levers that he's [Trump's] got.
 Most of them are not military at all.
 Most of them have to do with economics," Holt said.